BassMastaCod/DAOModel/docs/getting_started.md

 ## Inherit DAOModel in place of SQLModel

 `DAOModel` acts as a middleman, adding methods to your model class, turning it into a `DAOModel`.
-Since `DAOModel` inherits from `SQLModel` your object still `isinstance(m, SQLModel)`.

 ```python
 class Customer(DAOModel, table=True):
     id: int = Field(primary_key=True)
     name: str
 ```
+> **Note:** Since `DAOModel` inherits from `SQLModel` your object still `isinstance(m, SQLModel)`.

 ## Configure and Initialize your DB

-This library doesn't really care how you set up your database.
+This library doesn't require you to set up your database in a specific manner.
 [Skip ahead](#create-a-dao-for-your-daomodel) if you already know how to do so.
 Otherwise, you may find some of the library's built-in functionality useful.

-### Create your engine using DAOModel's helper function
+### 1. Create your engine using DAOModel's helper function

 ```python
 engine = create_engine('database.db')
 ```

 This uses **SQLite** to store your data.
-If you don't need persistence, an in-memory **SQLite** DB (perfect for testing) is achievable by excluding the path:
+If you don't need persistence, an in-memory **SQLite** DB is achievable by excluding the path:

 ```python
 engine = create_engine()
 ```

-While good to start, when/if this doesn't meet your needs, please refer to [SQLAlchemy's Docs on Engines](https://docs.sqlalchemy.org/core/engines_connections.html)
+While good to start, if/when this doesn't meet your needs, please refer to [SQLAlchemy's Docs on Engines](https://docs.sqlalchemy.org/core/engines_connections.html)

 ### Initialize the Engine